metinsaylan/subpages-extended/README.md

 # Subpages Extended

-List subpages of your WordPress pages easily!
-Comes with a `[subpages]` shortcode.
+Display a list of sub pages using widget, shortcode or auto-insert functionality.

 ## Description